 Apart from growing more food for the increasing population, the agriculture sector must also focus on reducing its environmental footprint.
 At the same time, enterprises in the field of agriculture want to garner customer trust through improved transparency throughout the supply chain.

 The blockchain IoT examples for the food production industry have promising potential for transforming the industry.
 Blockchain IoT applications could help in improving the traceability of food products from farms to grocery stores to homes.
-The installation of IoT sensors in farms followed by transmission of the data directly to the blockchain could improve the food production supply chain considerably.
+The installation of IoT sensors in farms followed by the transmission of the data directly to the blockchain could improve the food production supply chain considerably.
 Let us take a look at one of the use cases of blockchain IoT for enhancing the agricultural supply chain.

 Pavo is an ideal example of using blockchain IoT for transforming the agriculture sector and its conventional precedents.
 It is just another blockchain IoT use case aimed at delivering a new and smart approach to farming alongside unmatched levels of transparency.
 The IoT hardware devices of Pavo installed on the farms collect crucial information and save it on the blockchain network.